-- Traced wood: because we cannot always source certified wood, we have put in place a traceability system, in partnership with TFT.
-The suppliers involved in the program are given guidance and training by TFT in order to track the different stages of the supply chain up to when the timber is cut.
-This program ensures that the wood used does not come from illegal logging, and it also gives our suppliers the opportunity to simplify their supply chains and to decrease the number of middlemen.
+- Traced wood: because we cannot always source certified wood, we have put in place a traceability system, in partnership with a non-governmental organisation, the Earthworm Foundation.
 These products have a QR code so the customers can see the history of the wood, all the way back to its forest of origin.

 Deforestation is one of the main causes of biodiversity decline and global warming, and Maisons du Monde is the only French company to offer its customers products with total traceability, from the forest to the point of sale.